$125 million for Inscripta may usher in the next wave of genetic engineering – TechCrunch

 While genome centers and biology foundries can manufacture massive quantities of new biological material for industrial uses, it’s too costly and centralized for most researchers.
 “We can put the biofoundry capabilities into a box that can be pushed to a global researcher,” says Ness.

-Earlier this year the company announced that it was taking orders for its first bio-manufacturing product and the new capital is designed to pay for expanding its manufacturing capabilities.
+Earlier this year, the company announced that it was taking orders for its first bio-manufacturing product; the new capital is designed to pay for expanding its manufacturing capabilities.

-That wasn’t the only barrier that Inscripta felt that it needed to breakdown.
+That wasn’t the only barrier that Inscripta felt that it needed to break down.
 The company also developed a proprietary biochemistry for gene editing, hoping to avoid having to pay fees to one of the two laboratories that were engaged in a pitched legal battle over who owned the CRISPR technology (the Broad Institute and the University of California both had claims to the technology).